lisplizards/raven/README.md

 It is possible to associate some metadata, a struct or class instance, with a route; on dispatch, the router sets the key `RAVEN.METADATA` in the Clack environment to the metadata instance.

-Please note that if you rely on this feature and use structs, you should restart the Lisp process when upgrading Raven in case the struct definition has changed.
+Please note that if you rely on this feature and use structs, you should restart the Lisp process on deploy in case the struct definition has changed.

 ```lisp
 (defparameter *router*